- Dr Justin L.T. Peter

 - Help GPs with some admin tasks

-Our Physician Associate, Purvi Shah, is trained and qualified to run her own clinical appointments but always work under the supervision of a GP.
+Our Physician Associates, Purvi Shah and Sharon Lam, are trained and qualified to run their own clinical appointments but always work under the supervision of a GP.

 - MBBS or MBChB = Bachelor of Medicine, Bachelor of Surgery